awsdocs/aws-security-hub-user-guide/doc_source/control-categories.md

 Data management / usage – Do you use services such as Amazon Macie to track the location of your sensitive data?

 **API protection**
-Does the service use AWS PrivateLink to protect the service APIs?
+Does the service use AWS PrivateLink to protect the service API operations?

 **Protective services**
 Are the correct protective services in place?
 Do they provide the correct amount of coverage?